HEGSRR/OR-Replicability-in-Geography-Survey/docs/reviews/rev_response.md

 - p.16, l.
 2: What makes the definitions "interpretable"?

 - p.
 17, l.
 17: Syntax is a bit confusing

+### Response
+*We have changed to address these comments. p14 does refer to job title.
+We changed the wording in the text to better capture this idea.
+We have dropped interpretable.
+There are a small number of "NA" or similar text responses that were user provided, but are not definitions of the term.
+However, nearly all provided definitions could be read, so the adjective is not necessary and confusing as suggested.*

 - Figure 3: "researcher position": Is it meant as in rank or special mission, eg. in Antarctica?
 This is not specified in the questionnaire as well.